tofolo17/CatNShoot/README.md

 ## What will you find in this repository?

 Prototype built for the [One Button Game Jam](https://itch.io/jam/one-button-game) from June 2020.
-My first participation in a Game Jam and the first attempt at an authorial game.
+My first participation in a Game Jam and the first attempt at an authorial game (what was not a good combo).

 CatNShoot is a platform shooter with a non-uniform but pleasant aesthetic.
 The foundation of the game's movement comes from games and tutorials by [DaFluffyPotato](https://www.youtube.com/c/DaFluffyPotato), the core developer of the Pygame